HubSpotWebTeam/hs-node-api/README.md

 Please check out the full documentation available at https://hubspotwebteam.github.io/hs-node-api/

+## CORS

+At the moment of writing the HubSpot APIs do not support CORS / AJAX requests due to [security reasons](https://developers.hubspot.com/docs/faq/do-hubspot-apis-support-ajax-request), so you must use this library only on a Node.js server.

 ## Authors and Contributors

 Currently maintained by the lovely folks on HubSpot's Web Team, but we need your help.
 Please feel free to submit pull requests to add new functionality.